qcri-social/AIDR/Installation-Instructions.md

     `mvn -Pdev install`

 This will build all the modules keeping the dependency order intact.

-**NOTE:** the directory $AIDR_HOME/profiles/<selected-profile>/configuraiton.properties contains the minimum required configurations for AIDR.
-Use default values wherever you can, and be careful while changing these to ensure that there is no mismatch between the remote JNDI resources.

 # 3. Deploying the complete AIDR suite